ept/hermitage/tidb.md

 This file is a subset of mysql.md.

 These tests were run with TiDB 7.5.0.
-Using tiup for setting up the cluster (see http://tiup.io for installation instructions).
+Use tiup to set up the TiDB cluster.
-Cluster was started using the the command line:  tiup playground v7.5.0 --db 2 --pd 3 --kv 3
+See http://tiup.io for installation instructions.
+Cluster was started using the the command line:

+   tiup playground v7.5.0 --db 2 --pd 3 --kv 3

 TiDB only supports READ-COMMITTED and SNAPSHOT-ISOLATION isolation levels.
 TiDB snapshot isolation differs from the ANSI SQL REPEATABLE-READ.
 See, https://docs-archive.pingcap.com/tidb/v7.2/transaction-isolation-levels#difference-between-tidb-and-ansi-repeatable-read

 TiDB maps SNAPSHOT-ISOLATION to REPEATABLE-READ.
 See above link for differences with InnoDB REPEATABLE-READ.

 The above tiup command line sets up two SQL nodes "--db 2".
-Since TiDB is a compute and storage disaggregated distributed you use the MySQL client to coonect to different nodes too.
+Since TiDB is a compute and storage disaggregated distributed you cn use the MySQL client to coonect to different nodes too.

 Setup (before every test case):